The Workshop: Sprint Planning

 What to watch for:

 • Silent discomfort.
 Someone doesn’t object but their face says the plan is too much.
-Ask them directly, by name: “You’ve gone quiet.
+The confidence check should have caught this; if it didn’t, ask directly, by name: “You’ve gone quiet.
 Which story are you worried about, and what would it take to remove the worry?”

 • Scope-cutting inside stories.
 “We can do it if we skip the error handling.”
 No. Error handling is in the acceptance criteria or it isn’t.
 Cut scope by removing stories, never by cutting corners inside them.